Sunday, 30 November 2025

 MCP Server in Preview - possible to collect data from other AI services or write back.

-Connector Kit - So, you can add custom connectors from Power Platform Connectors, including Copilot Studio - sounds great.
+Connector Kit - So, you can add custom connectors from Power Platform Connectors, including Copilot Studio - great stuff.

 Agent Flow - Added functionality to Power Automate flows (Copilot Studio aware), deployed via solutions.